-Usage of neon underglow lighting is governed by Maryland Code – Transportation, Title 22: Equipment of Vehicles, Subtitle 2: Lamps and Other Lighting Equipment.
+Maryland underglow laws are found in Maryland Code – Transportation, Title 22: Equipment of Vehicles, Subtitle 2: Lamps and Other Lighting Equipment.

 Is neon underglow legal in Maryland?

-Maryland law does not prevent using additional vehicle lighting which would include neon underglow.
+Maryland law does not prevent using additional or aftermarket vehicle lighting, and makes no explicit mention of neon underglow.
 Therefore it’s our conclusion that in Maryland neon underglow is not illegal.

 Make sure you adhere to the following restrictions:

-We also highly recommend completely avoiding blue and red colors on any aftermarket lights including underbody glow, as these colors are typically used on emergency vehicles.
+We also highly recommend completely avoiding blue and red colors on any aftermarket lights including underbody glow.
+Blue and red are typically used on emergency vehicles, and banned in many states.

 Maryland also permits one running board light on each side of the vehicle which must emit non-glaring white or amber light, and up to two side cowl or fender lamps emitting white or amber light and located at or near the front of the car.